-The lake, ponds and ocean shores of the BC Coastal Region is home to the Pacific Loon.
-The pacific loon is perhaps the most abundant loon in North America.
+The lake, ponds, and ocean shores of the Pacific Northwest Coastal Region is home to the Pacific Loon.
+The Pacific Loon is perhaps the most abundant loon in North America.
 It closely resembles the arctic loon and until recently, the two loons were considered the same species.

-The pacific loon has a grey head and small size.
-With a vibrant purple throat.
-It also has a stout body, long neck and ruby red eyes.
-Their bill, tail and rump are black and its under parts are mostly white.
+The Pacific Loon has a grey head, with a vibrant purple throat.
+It also has a stout body, a long neck, and ruby red eyes.
+Their bill, tail, and rump are black and its underparts are mostly white.
 Its wings and upper back are checkered with black and white feathers that make four distinct patterns.
 In the winter, these feathers change colors and become blackish brown.

-When attempting to fly, the pacific loon is not very graceful.
-In order to become airborne, the pacific loon needs about 30 to 50 m of take off space.
+When attempting to fly, the Pacific Loon is not very graceful.
+In order to become airborne, the Pacific Loon needs about 30 to 50 m of taking off space.
 It usually skids across the water’s surface, furiously flapping its wings before it finally leaves the water.

 This loon prefers to dwell in deep waters.
-Its habitat includes the ocean, bays, estuaries, channels, coves and fresh water lakes.
-This loon feeds on a diet of pacific herring, aquatic vegetation, insects, mollusks and frogs.
-When alarmed, the loon uses its voice as a siren to make a loud piercing screech.
-It also prefers to dive rather than fly to safe.
+Its habitat includes the ocean, bays, estuaries, channels, coves, and freshwater lakes.
+This loon feeds on a diet of Pacific herring, aquatic vegetation, insects, mollusks, and frogs.
+When alarmed, the loon uses its voice like a siren to make a loud piercing screech.
+It also prefers to dive rather than fly to safety.